h3xduck/TripleCross/README.md

 TripleCross is a Linux eBPF rootkit that demonstrates the offensive capabilities of the eBPF technology.

+TripleCross is inspired by previous implant designs in this area, notably the works of Jeff Dileo at DEFCON 27[^1], Pat Hogan at DEFCON 29[^2], and Guillaume Fournier and Sylvain Afchain also at DEFCON 29[^3].
+We reuse and extend some of the techniques pioneered by these previous explorations of the offensive capabilities of eBPF technology.

+This rootkit was created for my Bachelor's Thesis at UC3M.
+More details about its design is provided in the [thesis document](https://github.com/h3xduck/TripleCross/blob/master/docs/ebpf_offensive_rootkit_tfg.pdf).

 ## Features
 1. A **library injection** module to execute malicious code by writing at a process' virtual memory.
 2. An **execution hijacking** module that modifies data passed to the kernel to execute malicious programs.